I want it all

 - The movie also has a straight "I Want" Song in "When We're Human", which Tiana also subverts by spending singing about how she's still going to be working hard once she gets her restaurant ("When I'm a human being/At least I'll act like one...")

 - "When Will My Life Begin?" from Tangled.
-Rapunzel sings about how she longs to see the world beyond her tower.
+Rapunzel sings about how she longs to see the world beyond her tower, particularly the annual light show that she spends the second act trying to reach.

 - Also, "I've Got A Dream" is another Crowd Want Song.
 The thugs at the Snuggly Duckling sing about, despite how violent they seem, they all have adorable dreams deep down.
 (At which point they also force the romantic interest to sing his own I Want Song.)